-The current years' budget shows an in-year deficit of £74k which is contained within the existing reserves which are £346k as at 31 August 2023 (2022: £322k).
+The current years' budget shows an in-year deficit of £43k which is contained within the existing unrestricted reserves which are £268k as at 31 August 2024 (2023: £346k).
 The reserves represent three months' expenditure therefore are deemed sufficient to maintain good levels of working capital.